DarshanVShah/Benchmark-Engine/README.md

 # BenchmarkEngine

-A standardized benchmarking framework for machine learning models. **We provide the test infrastructure and standard datasets, you provide your models wrapped in adapters.**
+A standardized benchmarking framework for machine learning models.

 ## Architecture